marcgiovannoni/datastore-serializer/README.md

 This serializer has been written so working with [Google JSONAPI](https://github.com/google/jsonapi) and [Google Cloud Datastore](https://cloud.google.com/datastore/docs/concepts/overview) is easier.

-The use of jsonapi is not mandatory, it will work for simple relation serialization.
+The use of jsonapi is not mandatory, it will work with simple relationships.

 ### Requirements